PaulioRandall/go-trackable/README.md

 // Debug is convenience for fmt.Println("[Debug error]\n", ErrorStack(e)).
 func Debug(e error) (int, error)

-// ErrorStack is convenience for ErrorStackWith(e, "  ", "\n⤷ ", "\n——Interface——\n  ", "").
+// ErrorStack is convenience for
+//    ErrorStackWith(e, "  ", "\n⤷ ", "\n——Interface: ", "\n").
 //
-// Example output:
+// Output example:
 //      Failed to execuate packages
 //    ⤷ Could not do that thing
 //    ⤷ API returned an error
+//    ⤷ UnhappyAPI returned an error
 //    ——Interface——
-//    ⤷ UnhappyAPI returned an error
 //    ⤷ This is the error wrapped at the API boundary
 //    ⤷ This is the root cause func ErrorStack(e error) string